Who is Responsible for Fire Safety in the Workplace?

 Compliance with Fire Safety Regulations

 There are key fire safety regulations that are there to protect lives – ensuring all equipment and procedures comply with current standards.
 In 1997, the Fire Precautions (Workplace) Regulations were introduced requiring business that did not need a fire certificate to conduct a fire risk assessment.
-These regulations broadly bought UK legislation into line with much of Europe.
+These regulations broadly brought UK legislation into line with much of Europe.

 However, this was then unified under The Regulatory Reform (Fire Safety) Order 2005 (FSO), which is the main legislation governing fire safety in buildings in England and Wales today.